 There will still remain residual noise impacts that may not be fully addressed by the flight operations design at existing sensitive buildings and land-uses.
-DITRDCA recognises this, and the need to preserve living amenity for those most severely affected residents and communities.
+DITRDCA recognises this, and the need to preserve living amenity for those most significantly affected residents and communities.

-The draft NIPA outlines criteria for those properties most severely impacted by aircraft overflight noise who, subject to final government approval, will be eligible for either voluntary acquisition or noise insultation treatment.
+The NIPA policy outlines criteria for those properties that are significantly impacted by aircraft overflight noise who, subject to final government approval, will be eligible for either voluntary acquisition or noise insultation treatment.

-In order to inform the development of this policy the Department undertook a review of:
+In order to inform the development of this policy DITRDCA undertook a review of:

-- literature associated with aircraft noise impacts and perceptions of noise - · existing standards and guidelines commonly adopted to reduce aircraft noise impacts - similar noise insulation and acquisition policies and associated programs that have been implemented in Australia and internationally.
+- literature associated with aircraft noise impacts and perceptions of noise - existing standards and guidelines commonly adopted to reduce aircraft noise impacts - similar noise insulation and acquisition policies and associated programs that have been implemented in Australia and internationally.